 1. Chronology of China's AEP Review & Approval System

 Before Aug.
 10, 2016, AEPs are managed under the Separate Review & Approval System in China.
 Companies need to apply for AEP product registration first and can only produce or import them after receiving the license for production or importation.

-On Aug 10, 2016, the former China Food and Drug Administration (CFDA) released the Associated Review & Approval of Pharmaceutical Excipients, Packaging Materials and Finished Drug Products (No. 134 Announcement in 2016) 1.
-Since then, manufacturers of pharmaceutical excipients and packaging materials are required to submit DMFs (Drug Master Files) to the regulator for format reviews.
+On Aug 10, 2016, the former China Food and Drug Administration (CFDA) released the Associated Review & Approval of Pharmaceutical Excipients, Packaging Materials and Finished Drug Products (No. 134 Notice, 2016) 1.
+Since then, manufacturers of pharmaceutical excipients and packaging materials are required to submit Drug Master Files (DMFs) to the regulator for format reviews.
 Upon submission of the drug registration application, excipients and packaging materials will undergo technical reviews along with the associated finished drug products.
 The API registration system remained unchanged.

-In July 2019, China National Medical Products Administration (NMPA), founded based on CFDA, issued the Announcement on Improving the Associated Review & Approval and Supervision of Drugs (No. 56 Announcement in 2019)3.
-The announcement currently functions as effective regulations on AEPs.
+In July 2019, China National Medical Products Administration (NMPA), founded based on CFDA, issued the Announcement on Improving the Associated Review & Approval and Supervision of Drugs (No. 56 Notice, 2019)3.
+The notice is currently effective for regulating AEPs.